Jewellers Directory

 The hallmark includes several marks: the BIS logo, purity grade (916 for 22K, 750 for 18K, 585 for 14K), and the HUID.
 This standardization means that whether you buy from Tanishq in Delhi or a local jeweller in Madurai, the purity of hallmarked gold is guaranteed by the government.
 However, craftsmanship, design quality, and after-sales service still vary significantly between jewellers.

 Regional jewellers often offer significantly lower making charges.
 For instance, GRT Jewellers (₹180-450/gram), Lalithaa Jewellery (₹150-400/gram), and Thangamayil (₹160-420/gram) provide competitive pricing while maintaining BIS hallmarked quality.
-For a 50-gram bridal set, this difference in making charges can translate to savings of ₹10,000-20,000 or more.
+For a 50-gram bridal set, the difference between Tanishq and a regional jeweller can translate to savings of ₹40,000-1,50,000 or more.

 Exchange policies are a critical consideration when choosing a jeweller.
 Most branded jewellers offer 100% gold value exchange for their own jewellery, meaning you only lose the making charges when exchanging.
 For old gold from other sources, a deduction of 2-5% is typically applied for purity testing.
 Some jewellers like Tanishq and Kalyan have standardized nationwide policies, while regional jewellers may have varying terms.